Skip to Content

 for at this time I will send all My plagues to your very heart, and on your servants and on your people, that you may know that there is none like Me in all the earth. – Exodus 9:14

 The number ten can represent God’s judgment.
 We observe this in the Exodus account of the ten plagues God brought to bear on the Egyptians.
 The judgment was due to the pharaoh refusing to release the Israelites from bondage.
 God proved His authority over man and creation by using nature.
 The ten plagues show the complete judgment of God, as stated in Exodus 9:14.
+In contrast, the biblical significance of the number six often symbolizes imperfection and incompleteness, which can be seen in various contexts throughout scripture.
+For example, mankind was created on the sixth day, a number that falls short of the divine perfection represented by seven.
+Additionally, in Revelation, the number six is associated with the mark of the beast, further emphasizing its connotation of human failure and rebellion against God’s order.

 We also see God’s grace in these accounts, though.
 We read in Proverbs 26:2 that “the curse causeless will not come.”
 Similarly, God did not cause the plagues to come upon his people.
 We see that God made light shine within the homes of the Israelites despite the darkness outside.